 In terms of energy efficiency, we have also moved significantly.
 Our new production line was ready in 2019, and it was an opportunity to invest massively in new technology that benefits both the environment and our operating economy.
 At the same time, we have invested many millions of kroner in upgrading our existing production line in recent years.

 In 2020, we saw the real results of our investments, and in the period from 2017 to 2020 we reduced the overall energy consumption per unit by an impressive 28.6 per cent.

 Significantly lower carbon footprint with FUTURECEM

-Troldtekt has developed a Cradle to Cradle-certified acoustic panel in which the cement has been replaced with the new low-carbon cement type FUTURECEMTM.
-FUTURECEM is a patented type of cement from Aalborg Portland, which synergises calcined clay with lime filler.
-In this way, much of the fired clinker in the cement can be replaced, resulting in a 30 per cent smaller carbon footprint.
+Troldtekt has developed a Cradle to Cradle-certified acoustic panel in which the cement has been replaced with the new reduced carbon cement type FUTURECEMTM.
+FUTURECEM is a patented type of cement from Aalborg Portland which exploits the synergies between calcined clay and limestone filler.
+This means that much of the fired clinker in the cement can be replaced, resulting in a 30 per cent lower carbon footprint.

 Aiming for an even smaller footprint

 Before launching FUTURECEM-based acoustic panels, we were in constant dialogue with our cement supplier, Aalborg Portland, which has made a commitment to the Danish government that it will reduce its CO2 emissions by 70 per cent by 2050.
 The target is a 30 per cent reduction by 2030, which means that we – as a partner – have the chance to follow up on progress along the way.